 Scotland’s enterprise agency approach to Community Led Local Development (CLLD) offers learning for European partners.

-Highlands & Islands Enterprise’s 60th anniversary will be celebrated and its story will be told at the ERP.
+Highlands & Islands Enterprise’s 60th anniversary was celebrated and its story told at the ERP.

 Why the North East of Scotland?